adalrsjr1/microservice/README.md

 A tiny golang application simulating a microservice.
 It

-- listens for inbound connections
+- listens for HTTP POST inbound connections
 - connects to other named microservices specified on the command line
 - sends messages with size specified on the command line
 - maintains a user defined CPU and memory load
 - logs sent and received through Zipkin
-- is a REST microservice

 ## Build